mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The one-at-a-time is better value for your money.
 At the end of month one, you have one asset that provides value to your business for the next seven months.
 In month two, you have more, and so on.

 Parallelizing everything also puts you in a weak negotiating position.
 If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
-If you limit the agency to only two or three tasks at once, those are the only tasks at risk if the project goes south.
+If you limit the agency to only two or three tasks at a time, those are the only tasks at risk if the project goes south.

 Lastly, it's more mentally taxing to oversee eight subprojects at once.
 Every unfinished task occupies real estate in your mind.
 It's better to knock them out in small batches than to drag everything out for the entire project.